 There are two main types of desks: adjustable and fixed height.
 Know the differences to select a configuration that promotes comfort and posture.

-Some desks are height adjustable: the work surface itself can be easily raised or lowered to range from two or three feet to as high as five feet or more.
-This leniency for adjustments aids users of all statures in achieving a neutral position and maintaining proper elbow to wrist alignment when going from sitting to standing.
+Some desks are height-adjustable: the work surface can be easily raised or lowered to range from 2 or 3 feet to as high as 5 feet or more.
+This leniency for adjustments helps users of all statures achieve a neutral position and maintain proper elbow-to-wrist alignment when going from sitting to standing.
 It lessens fatigue, raises shoulder tension, and there is seldom back strain.
 Adjustable desks can be particularly helpful for people who have shared workspaces or move back and forth between tasks throughout the day.

-Fixed height desks have a fixed level for the desktop that is typically at 29-30 inches.
-They’re a good option for the average-height user who works in one spot and doesn’t require constant adjustments.
-Coupled with a chair adjusted correctly, fixed desks can offer more than adequate ergonomic support for most operations.
+Fixed-height desks have a fixed desktop height of 29-30 inches.
+They’re a good option for the average-height user who works in one spot and doesn’t require frequent adjustments.
+Coupled with a correctly adjusted chair, fixed desks can provide more than adequate ergonomic support for most operations.

 Key Takeaways

-Sit-to-stand desks provide flexibility for more than one user and a variety of sitting or standing options.
+Sit-to-stand desks offer flexibility for multiple users and a variety of sitting or standing options.

 Fixed desks are suitable for permanent single users.

-They both need good chair alignment for a neutral posture and not putting strain on the system.
+They both need good chair alignment to maintain a neutral posture and avoid straining the system.

-The decision whether to opt for an adjustable or fixed height desk depends on your need for changing work locations up and down (essentially frequency), if you’re taller or shorter bodied, and how frequently you’d like to shift at work.
-The better question is the posture correction, which MAY come from the desk rather than the keyboard type.
+The decision whether to opt for an adjustable or fixed-height desk depends on how often you need to move your work location up and down (essentially, frequency), whether you’re taller or shorter, and how often you’d like to shift at work.
+The better question is about posture correction, which MAY come from the desk rather than the keyboard type.

-Even a few centimeters of desk height miscalculation can lead to discomfort, defective postures, and strains in the long run.
+Even a few centimeters of miscalculation in desk height can lead to discomfort, poor posture, and strains in the long run.
 Plenty of body postures you need to avoid for a relatively more ergonomic workspace.

-Desk too high or low: If it doesn’t fit your body height, your shoulders, elbows, and wrists will be in weird places.
-Too high creates rising shoulders and bending wrists; too low results in slouching and rounded shoulders.
+Desk too high or too low: If it doesn’t fit your body height, your shoulders, elbows, and wrists will be in weird places.
+Too high creates rising shoulders and bent wrists; too low results in slouching and rounded shoulders.

 Not paying attention to chair height: Desk ergonomics is not only about the desk.
-Absolutely correct, the desk can be the right size for working, but if the chair is too high or lo, then it’s uncomfortable.
+Absolutely correct: the desk can be the right size for working, but if the chair is too high or too low, it’s uncomfortable.
 Always consider the desk–chair relationship.

 Most people buy a desk based on its looks or color without considering ergonomics.
 A handsome desk that is the wrong height or doesn’t work with your particular style can result in discomfort, strain, Dry Eyes, headaches, & Fatigue